indrabasak/indrabasak.github.io/_posts/2018-04-15-making-sense-of-blockchain.md

 ![money transfer](/images/blockchain-concept/money-transfer-blockchain.svg?style=centerme)

 {:.image-caption}
 Figure 2.
-Money transfer between A and B without a trusted middleman
+Money transfer between A and B without a trusted third party

 Though the idea behind blockchain is not new, bitcoin is the first implementation of blockchain technology by [Satoshi Nakamoto](https://bitcoin.org/bitcoin.pdf).